fahadNtoron/ReactCoreConcept/README.md

     1. react is uniidirectional
-    2. passed props can be changed by receiving component 3.We can write HTML like markup language in REACT componant
+    2. passed props can be changed by receiving component 3.We can write HTML like markup language in REACT componant 4.React is fast because it use virtual dom and it is uni directional